SymmetricChaos/ClassicCrypto/README.md

 ### Additional Arguments

+#### Alphabet
+Many ciphers have an argument `alphabet` that allows the user to specify a custom alphabet to act on.
+If no alphabet is supplied the standard uppercase English alphabet is used.

 #### Polybius Squares
 Ciphers based on the Polybius Square or on the Playfair Cipher have the argument `mode` which can be:
 *  `IJ` replaces J with I to get a 25 letter square
 *  `CK` replaces C with K to get a 25 letter square
 *  `QK` replaces Q with K to get a 25 letter square
 *  `EX` appends the digits 0 to 9 to the alphabet to get a 36 letter alphabet

-#### Vigenere Type Ciphers
-The Vigenere, Beaufort, Autokey, and Substitution ciphers have an argument `alphabet` that allows the user to specify a custom alphabet to act on.
-If no alphabet is supplied the standard uppercase English alphabet is used.

 ### Examples
 Each cipher has an example of the form `cipherNameExample()` which gives a quick example of the cipher and the kind of key it uses.
 A few ciphers provide additional information about how the cipher is used.